joniabeje/joniabeje.github.io/about-my-project.md

 ## About My Project

-mBot Neo

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Queryable Computer Vision For Traffic Video Analysis

+Problem:
+There is a significant research gap in the timely detection and response to crimes in dangerous campus areas.
+Current solutions, such as the POM device, which alerts campus security when clicked three times, are insufficient in preventing late arrival of help during incidents like shootings, robberies, and assaults.

+Approach:
-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+During this project, I will develop a system that detects suspicious activities to foster a safer community.
+The system will include:

-  - Capture physiological data such as EEG and EMG from the human body.
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
-  - Map output from physiological sensors to a physical robot.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+  - Tracking jaywalkers by focusing on the region of interest (ROI).
+  - Detecting red light driver violators using a traffic light detection system that identifies red, yellow, and green lights through HSV.
+  - Building the system to be queryable using MySQL for effective data management and retrieval.

+Expected Outcome:
+The project aims to enhance my machine learning skills and ultimately provide a safer environment, starting with our University's community and expanding to a broader society.

+An additional implementation I want to include is a OCR system that analysis the licence plates of passing vehicles, to make it easier ot trace back the violators, but a possible roadblock I imagine encountering is the incorrect identification of number plates if it's halfway blocked by other obstacles (vehicles, people, animals), or the video quality may not be good enough.